popzeka/nexus-utils/README.md

 4.  **Relay & Verification**: Upon detecting and verifying the event, the relayer submits a transaction to a corresponding bridge contract on the destination chain (e.g., Polygon).
 5.  **Mint/Unlock**: The destination contract verifies the relayer's message and mints or unlocks the equivalent amount of a pegged asset (e.g., USDC.e) to the user's specified recipient address.

-This script simulates steps 3 and 4, acting as the off-chain relayer responsible for ensuring the integrity and liveness of the bridge.
+This script simulates steps 3 and 4, acting as the off-chain relayer responsible for ensuring the liveness and integrity of the bridge.

 ## Code Architecture

 The script is designed with a modular, class-based architecture to separate concerns, enhance readability, and facilitate future extensions or testing.
+The `main.py` script acts as the orchestrator, initializing and running the core components.

 ```
 +-----------------------+